iamstarkov/generator-zen/README.md

 ## Usage

 Initially `zen` asks all questions, but its only first time.
-`zen` doesn't bother you with questions about your and your preferences twice.
+`zen` doesn't bother you with questions about you and your preferences twice.
 `zen` asks necessary questions about your project (name, description and keywords).

     yo zen